 We find that this type of conference is very effective in reaching an agreement.
 If an agreement is reached and Orders are drafted and signed, the Registrar then has the power to make the Orders by consent on the same day as the conference.
 This avoids the need for further court attendances.

-If no agreement can be reached and it is left up to the Court, the Court will determine the property settlement by following a
+If no agreement can be reached and it is left up to the court, the court will determine the property settlement by following a five step approach, set out below:

 - Identifying the existing legal and equitable interests that each party has in property and, having regard to those interests, whether it is “just and equitable” to make an Order adjusting those interests

 - Identification and valuation of the assets, liabilities and the financial resources of both parties.
-This will set the parameters of the dispute
+Full disclosure of all the assets and liabilities by both the parties is mandated, this will set the parameters of the dispute.
+The court identifies all the liabilities including outstanding mortgages, loans, credit card bills etc.

 - An evaluation or assessment of the various financial and non-financial contributions that each party has made in the relationship, from the date of cohabitation to now.
 This achieves a “contributions based” division of assets, on a percentage entitlement basis out of, in total terms, 100%